LilTOJustice/FishingBell/README.md

 # FishingBell
 FABRIC ONLY

-Craft a fishing rod by using a fishing rod and a bell in any shape in a crafting table.
+Craft a bell fishing rod by using a fishing rod and a bell in any shape in a crafting table.
 When something hooks on to the rod, the bell will ring.

 How to install: